-In this quickstart, you use the Azure Active Directory Admin Center to add an enterprise application to your Azure Active Directory (Azure AD) tenant.
-Azure AD has a gallery that contains thousands of enterprise applications that have been pre-integrated.
+In this quickstart, you use the Microsoft Entra admin center to add an enterprise application to your Microsoft Entra tenant.
+Microsoft Entra ID has a gallery that contains thousands of enterprise applications that have been preintegrated.
 Many of the applications your organization uses are probably already in the gallery.
 This quickstart uses the application named Azure AD SAML Toolkit as an example, but the concepts apply for most enterprise applications in the gallery.

-It is recommended that you use a non-production environment to test the steps in this quickstart.
+It's recommended that you use a nonproduction environment to test the steps in this quickstart.

-To add an enterprise application to your Azure AD tenant, you need:
+To add an enterprise application to your Microsoft Entra tenant, you need: